joshrotenberg/all-the-while/README.md

-This little library basically came out of a fairly specific need; I have a set of tasks that a) need to run a long time (in a while() loop), need to run in parallel, and are responsible for their own per-loop runtime.
+This little library basically came out of a fairly specific need; I have a set of tasks that a) need to run a long time (in a while() loop), 2) need to run in parallel, and, last, are responsible for their own per-loop runtime.
 The last part is where I needed something different than ScheduledThreadPoolExecutor.
 The logic inside the function will determine its run time, so, for example, iteration 1 may sleep for 2 seconds, iteration 2 may not sleep at all, iteration 3 may sleep for half a second, i.e.

 ```clojure
 (while some-condition-is-true